Child Development Associate (CDA) Credential

 For more details about the specific process and requirements, visit the CDA Council’s website

-Child Care Answers offers face-to-face CDA training classes.
-The course is offered in four parts for a total of 120 hours.
-Time to complete the entire program varies depending on which class you take, but it will take no more than nine months to complete.
+We offer face-to-face CDA courses in four parts, for a total of 120 hours.
+The time it takes for you to complete the entire program varies, depending on which class you take.
+No matter the class, it will take you no more than nine months to complete.

 Your cost for the program may be as little as $100.
-The cost of the course is $1,100, however scholarships are available through a number of generous partners including:
+The cost is actually $1,300, but scholarships are available through a number of generous partners including:

 - IAEYC Non-formal CDA Project